davidallendj/repoman/README.md

 gitman run update							# update all repos gitman run --repos gdpm,repo1 update update	# only update gdpm and repo1
 ```
-You can already run arbitrary commands using `exec` instead.
+You can execute arbitrary commands using the `exec` command.
 ```bash
 gitman exec "git pull" --repos coolprojectfromgithub
 ```
 This will run `git pull` only for the repositories specified.
-In a future, this will be capable of running in parallel using goroutines and specifying a `--jobs` optional parameter.
+In a future, this will be capable of running in parallel using goroutines and specifying a `--jobs` flag.

 When `gitman` is ran the first time, a `config.yaml` file will be created in the `$HOME/.config/gitman` directory.
 This file can be modified directly to add more commands and repositories.